-Starting my business from home gave me an advantage in that I was a little selective of the clients I chose to work with and this still is a driving factor in the success of my firm today.
-I do not accept every client that walks in my door and in fact some clients I don’t even afford that opportunity.
-That is not snobbish or conceited, it’s just that I only have so many hours in the day and I only want to work with clients that match my firms’ culture and values.
-The same goes for my business partner and staff alike.
-I don’t expect them to work with clients that I wouldn’t enjoy working with
+Starting my business from home gave me an advantage in that I was selective of the clients I chose to work with and this still is a driving factor in the success of my firm and it’s something I still do today in my coaching business.
+I do not accept every client that approaches me to work with them.
+That is not snobbish or conceited, it’s just that I only have so many hours in the day and I only want to work with clients that that resonate with my values, we are a good fit for each other, they are open to be coached and are committed to making changes in their practice.

 Check me out

 I’m an advocate for SME accounting practices and their SME clients.

 I’m one of two tax practitioners on ATO’s Single Touch Payroll Readiness Working Group and a number of ATO Focus Groups.